jd-aig/multimodal-product-summarization-challenge/README.md

 Release of detailed task guidelines & training data:	2022/4/5

-First submission of results on the test data:	2022/5/1
+First submission of results on the blind test data:	2022/5/1

 Registration deadline:	2022/5/5